William Johnson, Administrator

 In an effort to continue raising community awareness, specifically for the new or soon to be driver, the 2017 plan continues with a focus on reaching our youth.
 The plan’s activities are aimed at impacting the continued over representation of drivers less than age 25 in alcohol related arrests and fatal and personal injury crashes.

 The plan will continue to offer educational programming for students in elementary through the college level.
 Educational materials will also be distributed at targeted community and public events.

 To assist the STOP- DWI Planning Board in their on-going advisory role, this plan will continue to fund administrative support for:

-Ernest Floegel, Chairman; L. Eric Bickmann, Angela Flesland, William V. Grady, Michael Hill, Margaret Hirst, Nick Johnson, Bradford Kendall, Lt.
+Chairman, Ernest Floegel, Marie Dynes, Angela Flesland, William V. Grady, Michael Hill, Nick Johnson, Bradford Kendall, Lt.
 Frank LaMonica (DCSO), Sgt.
-Christine Lopez (NYSP), Tony Marchese, John Merwin, Ann Rush, John Thomes, Matthew S. Vetare, James Warner III, and William C. Johnson, Coordinator.
+Christine Lopez (NYSP), Anthony Marchese, John Merwin, Ann Rush, John Thomes, Matthew S. Vetare, James Warner III, and William C. Johnson, Coordinator.